spectrocloud/terraform-provider-spectrocloud/docs/data-sources/cloudaccount_azure.md

 }
 ```

-Alternatively, you specify the ID of the cloud account to retrieve the details of the Azure cloud.
+Alternatively, you specify the ID of the cloud account to retrieve the details of the Azure cloud account.

 ```hcl
 data "spectrocloud_cloudaccount_azure" "azure_account" {